AlmaLinux/leapp-repository/README.md

 This JSON file provides information on mappings between source system repositories (repositories present on the system being upgraded) and target system repositories (package repositories to be used during the upgrade).

-The file contains two sections, `mapping` and `repositories`.
+The file contains two sections, `mapping` and `repositories`. `repositories` descripes the source and target repositories themselves, while `mapping` establishes connections between them.

-`repositories` descripes the source and target repositories themselves.
-Each entry should have a unique string ID specific to mapping/PES files - `pesid`, and a list of attributes:
-- major_version: major system version that this repository targets
-- repo_type: repository type, see below
-- repoid: repository ID, same as in *.repo files.
-Doesn't have to exactly match `pesid`
-- arch: system architecture for which this repository is relevant
-- channel: repository channel, see below

 **Repository types**:
 - rpm: normal RPM packages